How to Naturally Cleanse Your Intestines

 You should never become dependent on these methods, nor use them frequently, because this could produce a counterproductive effect.
 Being regular is a natural consequence of dietary change.
 This means it’s not “worth it” to eat everything, and then once a week do an intestinal cleanse, because it doesn’t work that way.

-You could also use certain foods that, by themselves, have “cleansing” properties for the colon and you don’t need to practice any of the aforementioned techniques.
+You could instead use certain foods that, by themselves, have “cleansing” properties for the colon and you don’t need to practice any of the aforementioned techniques.

 - Cascara sagrada: used for thousands of years, this shell was introduced to 16th century Spanish by Northern aborigines.
 It has compounds that are known as “anthroquinones”, which help activate colon contractions, emmulating the movement of going to the bathroom.
 It also helps eliminate waste in individuals that suffer from a delicate digestive system.